jhpyle/mTCP/README.md

 * 640x200x2 - [CGA]

-Telnet will use the highest resolution graphics mode available, given the number of colors in the Sixel image.
+Telnet will use the highest resolution graphics mode available, given the number of colors in the image.
 If there are two colors, it will use a two-color graphics mode.
 If there are four colors, it will use a 320x200x4 mode with the matching palette.

-Telnet does not autodetect whether you have a [Hercules Graphics Card] or [VGA] or [MCGA].
-By default, it assumes you have [VGA] or [MCGA] and it will try to display in the [VGA]/[MCGA] modes.
+Telnet does not autodetect whether you have a [Hercules Graphics Card], [VGA], or [MCGA].
+By default, it assumes you have [VGA] or [MCGA] and it will try to display images in the [VGA]/[MCGA] modes.

 If your computer does not support the [VGA]/[MCGA] modes, you will need to add a line to your `MTCP.CFG` file to stop it from using those